AdobeDocs/campaign.en/help/automation/workflow/query.md

 1. Define the populations using the wizard.
 The fields to be entered can differ according to the type of target.
 You can preview the targeted population with your current criteria using the **[!UICONTROL Preview]** tab.

-   For more on creating and using filters or queries, refer to this  .

    ![](assets/query-sample.png)

 1. If you have selected **[!UICONTROL Filtering conditions]** at step 1 or using the **[!UICONTROL Filters]** > **[!UICONTROL Advanced filter...]** option, then you will have to manually add filtering criteria later on.

    You can also add data grouping conditions by checking the corresponding box.
 To do this, the filtering dimension must be different to the query's targeting dimension.
 For more information on grouping, refer to this [section](query-grouping-management.md).

    You can also add more criteria by using the Expression builder and combining it with the logical options AND, OR, and EXCEPT.
-You can then preview the ** .

    Save your filter if you wish to re-use it later.